TBDA-Classes/2025G2/ui_ux/ui_ux_research.md

 # UI/UX Research: Interfaces for NC Machine Operations
-_Research file prepared on 2025-10-23._

 This document compiles a survey of user interfaces, dashboards, and interaction patterns relevant to a system that analyzes high‑frequency data from **Numerical Control (NC) machines** and transforms it into actionable insights.
-The research focuses on visual and interactive solutions that help operators and engineers understand **machine operation**, **energy usage**, **timing per program**, and **alerts**, with examples and sources from both international and Spanish-speaking ecosystems.
+The research focuses on visual and interactive solutions that help operators and engineers understand **machine operation**, **energy usage**, **timing per program**, and **alerts**, with examples from different sources.

 The structure follows the project’s needs and proposes concrete UI components for each one, with references and example visuals.

 ---

-## 1) Identify operation periods of the machine
+## 1) Identification of operation periods
 **Goal:** Clearly show periods of **RUN / IDLE / DOWN** and transitions over time.
+**RUN** → the machine is actively working (executing a program, cutting, milling, etc.).
+**IDLE** → the machine is powered on but not performing productive work (waiting, setup, no command).
+**DOWN** → the machine is stopped due to an error, maintenance, or shutdown

 **UI patterns & components**
 - **State timeline / band chart** (stacked color bands per machine state).